clion007/docker-nginx/README.md

 # clion/nginx
 Nginx is an webserver with php support and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server, originally written by Igor Sysoev.

 This is a custom image built with Alpine linux, nginx and logrotate.
 All softwares are keeped latest version.
-The config files reside in /config for easy user customization.
+The config files reside in /config for easy user customization.This image will auto check and update when there is new version of nginx exist.

 ## Application Setup
 * Add your web files to /config/www for hosting.